temporal-sa/codec-cors-credentials/README.md

 1. Set the Cookie with the appropriate attributes (e.g. `SameSite=None; Secure`)
 2. Accept the Cookie and return a response with the appropriate CORS headers (e.g. `Access-Control-Allow-Credentials: true`)

-These requirements are implemented in this Codec Server.
+These requirements are implemented in this Codec Server in this repository.

 ## Implementation